HELPFUL WHS LINKS:

 Australian Council of Trade Unions

-The ACTU is the peak union body representing 46 affiliated unions and the interests of almost 2 million workers across Australia.
+The ACTU is the peak union body representing 38 affiliated unions and the interests of about 1.8 million workers across Australia.

 Unions can provide a wealth of expertise, resources, know-how and training to help health and safety reps perform their role.
 And if there are any problems or issues, workers and their reps should always know the union is there to back them up.